cosmos/cosmos/PURPOSE.md

 payments a reality on your smartphone.
 This has significant ramifications for IoT applications as well.

-Gnuclear is a new delegated-proof-of-stake (DPoS) cryptocurrency.
-Gnuclear validators (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
+Validators in Gnuclear (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
 Non-validators can delegate their staking tokens (called "quarks") to any validator to earn a portion of block fees and quark rewards, but incur the risk of getting slashed if the delegate